mikewoodruff/latitude-brewery/README.md

 ## Enable Webhook

-Enable webhook for your organization.
+Enable a Webhook for your organization.

 1. Navigate to your organizations account settings.
 2. Click on Webhooks in the navbar.